-The requirements of these Rules apply to ships contracted for construction or conversion on or after 01.01.2023, and to which SOLAS-74 as amended is not applicable.
+The requirements of these Rules apply to ships contracted for construction or conversion on or after 01.03.2023, and to which SOLAS-74 as amended is not applicable.

-For ships to which SOLAS-74 as amended is applicable, it is recommended to apply the Guidelines on the application of provisions of chapters III, IV and V of the International Convention for the Safety of Life at Sea (SOLAS-74) developed by RS, available in the "RS Publications" section of the official RS website (https://lk.rs-class.org/regbook/rules), in addition to the mandatory and applicable provisions of chapters III, IV and V of SOLAS-74 as amended.
+For ships to which SOLAS-74 as amended is applicable, it is recommended to apply the Guidelines on the application of provisions of chapters III, IV and V of the International Convention for the Safety of Life at Sea (SOLAS-74) developed by RS, available in the "RS Publications" section of the official RS website (https://lk.rs-class.org/regbook/rules), in addition to the mandatory and applicable provisions of SOLAS-74 as amended.